 Most dogs do carry their pups full-term.
-Preterm birth is quite rare in canines.
-Usually, if a dog goes into labor early, it’s because the puppies have already died and stopped growing in utero.
-Of course, preterm birth is possible – usually when there is an infection or something similar involved.
+Pre-term birth is quite rare in canines.
+Usually, if a dog goes into labor early, it’s because of an underlying health issue, such as a bacterial or viral infection.

 Determining When a Dog Became Pregnant

-Dogs are pregnant for a relatively short amount of time – only about nine weeks.
+Dogs are pregnant for a relatively short amount of time – only about 9 weeks.
 Therefore, their pregnancy usually develops quite quickly.

 The first stage of pregnancy reaches from week zero to week four.
-During this time, the eggs travel to the uterine horns, which will embed in the uterine lining and start growing.
-Usually, this seemingly straightforward process takes about 16 days.
+During this time, the eggs travel to the uterine horns and will embed in the uterine lining and continue growing.
+The embryos of the puppies enter the uterus by day 12; however, they implant to the uterine wall by day 22.

 Unless you take your dog in for an ultrasound, it is nearly impossible to determine that your canine is pregnant at this point.
 The babies are hardly there.
 They don’t even implant until halfway through this stage.

 Usually, those with accidental litter will figure out that their dog is pregnant during this period.
-Pregnant dogs often develop many of their symptoms at this time.
+Pregnant dogs often develop many of their signs at this time.

 Of course, most breeders will already know that their dog is pregnant through the use of hormonal tests.
 During this month, they will continue to monitor the dog for health and provide proper vet care.